Using StartTunnel

 Port Forwardsand click “Add”. -

-Select the external IP address you want to use (there is usually only one), then provide the port forward information noted above and click "Save".
+Select the external IP address you want to use (there is usually only one), then provide the port forward information noted above.